-Scripting Aloud is a not-for-profit public cold-read staged reading and informal workshopping platform that helps writers generate pitchable, multi-genre film, television, and stage narrative scripts.
+Scripting Aloud is a not-for-profit public cold-read staged reading event and informal script development platform that helps writers generate pitchable, multi-genre film, television, and stage narrative scripts.

 We are a live event for actors to hone their cold reading ability, and a diverse, inclusive creative networking forum.

-Based in Vancouver, British Columbia, Canada — on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh First Nations.
+Based in Vancouver, British Columbia (BC), Canada — on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh First Nations.

 THEN: Scripting Aloud ran as a seasonal monthly community event 2005–2007.